perspective API

 view.on_update(callback)

 Register a callback with this view.
-Whenever the
+Whenever

-view's underlying table emits an update, this
+the view's underlying table emits an update,

-callback will be invoked with an object containing port_id
+this callback will be invoked with an object containing port_id

-, indicating which
+,

-port the update fired on, and optionally delta
+indicating which port the update fired on, and optionally delta

-updated for each cell or each row.
+is the new data that was updated for each cell or each row.

 Kind: instance method of view